Emeritus President & Chief Executive Officer

 With 20 years of experience in the classical music industry, Scott Reed has developed an exceptional leadership profile founded on executive non-profit business management, significant fundraising success, and extensive experience in arts education and administration.
 Scott was named President and CEO of the Music Academy in 2010 after serving as Vice President for Institutional Advancement.
+He served in that role through August 15, 2023.

 Musical America named Scott Reed a 2015 Influencer, referring to him as a “brilliant fundraiser” and praising his “capacity to connect the Music Academy experience to the real world”.
 Read more